Perfectly battered and expertly fried food magic is what it is.

-At the basic level, it is simply a fried food with a special batter and technique.
+At the basic level, it is merely a fried food with a special batter and technique.

 Here’s a fantastic video showing off quality tempura in a 12-course meal!